wppconnect-team/wppconnect-extension/CONTRIBUTING.md

 The process described here has several goals:

-- Maintain the quality of WPPconnect
+- Maintain the quality of Wppconnect
 - Fix problems that are important to users
-- Engage the community in working toward the best possible WPPconnect Chrome Extension
+- Engage the community in working toward the best possible Wppconnect Chrome Extension
-- Enable a sustainable system for WPPconnect's maintainers to review contributions
+- Enable a sustainable system for Wppconnect's maintainers to review contributions

 Please follow these steps to have your contribution considered by the maintainers: